paulscherrerinstitute/asynPythonDriver/README.rst

 PythonDriver
 ------------
 ``PythonDriver`` is a base class that implements the connection between EPICS database and asynPortDriver parameter table.
-There are two steps for the derived class to define this connections.
+There are two steps for the derived class to define this connection.

 Suppose we have an EPICS template file *test.template*,::